-Watch bands delivered utilising ammo pockets: the new noticeable example for the watch ties age.
+Watch bands delivered utilizing ammo pockets: the new noticeable example for the watch ties age.

 My most adored material is "ammo leather".
 Ammo leather has transformed into a run of the mill name among watch aficionados to portray vintage leather from old military ammunition, essentially ammo pockets.
 Excellent leather made to rearward in brutal conditions.

 Also, Swiss army belts can be used as perfect material for the ammo watch bands.
-The special feature of such straps is that they will last ages: made for the tough army conditions from the thick (4 mm) cow hides, the straps are waterproof and not strertchy at all.
+The special feature of such straps is that they will last ages: made for the tough army conditions from the thick (3,5-4 mm) vegetable tanned leather, the straps are waterproof and not strertchy at all.

-The speciality fo te ammo watch straps is they are not possible to repeat or make 2 the same straps: every pouch or belts are unique in shades and colors.
+The specialty of the ammo watch straps is they are not possible to repeat or make 2 the same straps: every pouch or belts are unique in shades and colors.
 And have unique makes of use.

-I get my sacks generally from military surplus vendors from transversely over Europe.
+I get my pouches and belts generally from military surplus vendors from transversely over Europe.
 Each one of my bags has been used in the organization, and all have great patina.

-By age and use, every ammo pack is unique.
-If you find a shading, you like among the photographs in my Instagram or Facebook feed I will endeavour my best to find a similar tone.
+By age and use, every ammunition is unique.
+If you find a shading, you like among the photographs in my Instagram or Facebook feed I will endeavor my best to find a similar tone.
 No doubt it won't be a right match, and the signs of wear (and any stamps) will differ.

 Ammo bands can be settled with consistent veg tan calfskin.
 It gives a slight separation between the surface-and covering leather in any case; specifically, it gives you clean regularly tanned leather against your skin.